RP

 Look for

-Shrimp, peeled should match the method cue
+Shrimp, peeled should look ready

 Return shrimp, add cashews, and toss to combine.